The-Psypher/Nmap-Sentinel/README.md

 ---

 # 📝 License
-Nmap-Sentinel is licensed under the [GNU General Public License](LICENSE) and the [Nmap-Sentinel Commercial License](C-LICENSE)- see the LICENSE file for details
+Nmap-Helios is licensed under the [GNU General Public License](LICENSE) and the [Nmap-Helios Commercial License](C-LICENSE)- see the LICENSE file for details

 ---